lymanepp/lymanepp.github.io/docs/blog/2024-08-01-what-does-the-bible-say-about-sin.md

 The biblical view holds that desiring sinful things is itself sinful when those desires are entertained, nurtured, or consented to.
 These desires are considered disordered because they deviate from God’s intended plan.
 Sin is deeply connected to our inner life—our thoughts, desires, and intentions—and not just our outward actions.

 However, Christians are not without hope.
 Through the gospel, believers are given the power to resist and overcome sinful, disordered desires.
-The church must be vigilant in teaching the seriousness of sin, including the sinfulness of wrongful desires, while also extending the grace of Christ to all who struggle.
+The Church must be vigilant in teaching the seriousness of sin, including the sinfulness of wrongful desires, while also extending the grace of Christ to all who struggle.
 As believers, we are called to pursue holiness, trusting in the transformative work of the Holy Spirit to renew our minds and hearts.